 Rabbits are prey species.
 Their survival depends on the ability to be alert and respond quickly, and they possess acute senses of smell and hearing.
 Approach rabbits in a calm, quiet manner.
 Stressed or critically ill rabbits may not tolerate prolonged handling.
 Evaluation and treatment may need to proceed slowly in stages.

 Lethargy, total or partial anorexia, a reduction in fecal output, or scant fecal size can all indicate critical illness in rabbits.
 Problems that slow the gut are often uncomfortable, however rabbits tend to mask pain and discomfort, especially when frightened.
 Signs of fear and pain in the rabbit can include…

 Depending on their age and size, snakes may be fed multiple times in one week or every 2 to 4 weeks.
 If nutritional support is truly needed, then assisted feeding is indicated in the hospitalized snake.
 Tube feeding is commonly performed in critically ill snakes after fluid therapy and supplemental heat is provided.

 A collection of online resources related to emergency medicine and critical care.
 This list of links come from a variety of academic institutions and professional organizations.

-A collection of textbooks and periodical journals for further study of veterinary emergency medicine and critical care.
+In September 2017, LafeberVet sent out a brief poll soliciting recommendations for use in emergency and critical care settings.
+The results are listed here.
+A collection of textbooks and periodical journals for further study of veterinary emergency medicine and critical care are also listed.